testpress/drm-video-processing/README.md

 1. Run the following command to make the `install.sh` script executable and install dependencies:

+   This script installs the required dependencies, including ffmpeg and shaka packager.

    ```bash
    chmod +x install.sh && ./install.sh
    ```